 At its June 25, 2008 meeting, the FASB ratified the consensus reached in the Emerging Issues Task Force ("EITF") Issue No. 07-5, Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock ("EITF 07-5").
 EITF 07-5 is effective for fiscal years and interim periods beginning after December 15, 2008.
 This Issue's "fixed-for-fixed, plus fair value inputs" model is largely consistent with current interpretations of the phrase "indexed to an entity's own stock."
-However, in certain circumstances, Issue 07-5 may result in changes to those accounting conclusions and may have impact on issuers of equity-linked financial instruments (e.g., options or forward contracts) or instruments containing embedded features (e.g., embedded conversion options in a convertible instrument) that have (1) exercise or settlement contingency provisions, (2) a strike price that is subject to adjustment, or (3) a strike price that is denominated in a currency other than the entity's functional currency.
+However, in certain circumstances, Issue 07-5 may result in changes to those accounting conclusions and may have impact on issuers of equity-linked financial instruments (e.g., options or forward contracts) or instruments containing embedded features (e.g., embedded conversion options in a convertible instrument) that have (1) exercise or settlement contingency provisions, (2) a strike price that is denominated in a currency other than the entity's functional currency.
 The Company is currently evaluating the impact of this statement on its consolidated financial statements.